Princess Alice of Battenberg: Successive life crises

-With the advent of the Balkan Wars, Prince Andrew was reinstated in the army, and Princess Andrew acted as a nurse, assisting at operations and setting up field hospitals, work for which King George V awarded her the Royal Red Cross in 1913.
+With the advent of the Balkan Wars, Andrew was reinstated in the army, and Alice acted as a nurse, assisting at operations and setting up field hospitals, work for which King George V awarded her the Royal Red Cross in 1913.
 During World War I, her brother-in-law King Constantine I of Greece followed a neutrality policy despite the democratically elected government of Venizelos supporting the Allies.
-Princess Andrew and her children were forced to shelter in the palace cellars during the French bombardment of Athens on 1 December 1916.
+She and her children were forced to shelter in the palace cellars during the French bombardment of Athens on 1 December 1916.
 By June 1917, the King's neutrality policy had become so untenable that she and other members of the Greek royal family were forced into exile when King Constantine abdicated.
 For the next few years, most of the Greek royal family lived in Switzerland.

 The global war effectively ended much of the political power of Europe's dynasties.
-The naval career of Princess Andrew's father, Prince Louis of Battenberg, had collapsed at the beginning of the war in the face of anti-German sentiment in Britain.
-At the request of King George V, he relinquished the Hessian title Prince of Battenberg and the style of Serene Highness on 14 July 1917, and anglicized the family name to Mountbatten.
+The naval career of Alice's father, Prince Louis of Battenberg, had collapsed at the beginning of the war in the face of anti-German sentiment in Britain.
+At the request of King George V, he relinquished the Hessian title Prince of Battenberg and the style of Serene Highness on 14 July 1917, and anglicised the family name to Mountbatten.
 The following day, the King created him Marquess of Milford Haven in the peerage of the United Kingdom.
-The following year, two of Princess Andrew's aunts, Empress Alexandra Feodorovna of Russia and Grand Duchess Elizabeth Feodorovna, were murdered by Bolsheviks after the Russian Revolution.
-At the end of the war the Russian, German and Austro-Hungarian empires had fallen, and Princess Andrew's uncle Ernest Louis, Grand Duke of Hesse, was deposed.
+The following year, two of Alice's aunts, Empress Alexandra Feodorovna of Russia and Grand Duchess Elizabeth Feodorovna, were murdered by Bolsheviks after the Russian Revolution.
+At the end of the war the Russian, German and Austro-Hungarian empires had fallen, and her uncle Ernest Louis, Grand Duke of Hesse, was deposed.

 Princess Andrew of Greece and Denmark by Philip de László, 1922.
 Private collection of Prince Philip, Duke of Edinburgh.